 Cihang Jingzhai (慈航静斋): A mystical faction that often appears in the stories of Hong Kong “modern” Wuxia writer, Huang Yi.
-The de facto leader of the righteous factions, Cihang Jingzhai consistently plays a heavy, albeit veiled, hand in restoring national peace and determining the rightful heirs to the Chinese empire.
+The de facto leader of the righteous factions, Cihang Jingzhai consistently plays a heavy, albeit veiled hand, in restoring national peace and determining the rightful heirs to the Chinese empire.

 Diancang Pai (点苍派): Diancang Pai mostly appears in Gu Long and Liang Yushen stories.
-Their disciples are usually portrayed as skilled swordsman capable too of superior qinggong.
+Their disciples are usually portrayed as skilled swordsman capable of superior qinggong.

 Emei Pai (峨嵋派): Emei Pai, named after the Buddhist peak in Sichuan, appears in many Wuxia stories.
-It is one of the orthodox sects, and is typically associated with superior swordplay.
+It is one of the orthodox sects and is typically associated with superior swordplay.
 In Jin Yong’s stories, Emei Pai is dominated by females, and is loosely affiliated with Wudang Pai.

 Gaibang (丐帮): The Beggers’ Clan.
 Gaibang features prominently in many Wuxia stories, and is said to have an unmatched network of information.
 They have both beggar and non-beggar followers, the latter referred to as jinyi dizi (净衣弟子, clean-attire disciples).
 Often, leaders of Gaibang are among the most skilled in Wulin.
 Gaibang is also frequently hailed as the largest gang in Wulin.

 Huashan Pai (华山派): The actual Mount Hua is the “Western Peak” of the five holy Taoist mountains in China.
 In Jin Yong’s stories, Huashan Pai is respected as one of the strongest swordplay sect.
-As a testimony to the popularity of Jin Yong’s novels, many Chinese tourists to Mount Hua today brave the dangerous trek uphill simply to visit locations associated with Jin Yong’s stories.
-One such location is the perilous Cliff of Penance (思过崖).
+As a testimony to the popularity of Jin Yong’s novels, many Chinese tourists to Mount Hua nowadays brave the dangerous trek uphill simply to visit locations associated with Jin Yong’s stories.
+One such popular location is the perilous Cliff of Penance (思过崖).

 Jinqian Bang (金钱帮): Translated as the “Money Gang,” this was an expansionist, powerful organisation in Gu Long’s signature work, Duoqing Jianke Wuqing Jian (多情剑客无情剑).
 The gang was headed by the powerful and evil Shangguan Jinhong (上官金虹), the primary antagonist of that story.